rasheedelkassed/CS373/index.md

 ### What is the Incident Response Process?
 The incident response process is a seven step process by which action should be taken if or when an  incident is detected.
 The seven steps are as follows:
-* Incident response team preparation
+* Incident response team preparation: The team must be prepared for a incident at any time.
-* Incident detection
+* Incident detection: The actual detection of the incident.
-* Initial response
+* Initial response: The team's immediate response to the incident.
-* Formulate response strategy
+* Formulate response strategy: The team creates a strategy to tackle or otherwise handle the incident.
-* Data collection
+* Data collection: Data regarding the incident gets collected.
-* Forensic Analysis
+* Forensic Analysis: The data collected during the data collection stage gets analyzed.
-* Document findings
+* Document findings: Document everything from beginning to end that happened regarding the incident.

 ### Where Do We Look For Evidence?
 When we are looking for evidence, what we want to acquire depends on the scenario.
 There are three main categories of information to acquire: